nishanthjois/Autonomous-Vehicle-Detection/README.md

 The number of orientations is specified as an integer, and represents the number of orientation bins that the gradient information will be split up into in the histogram.
 Typical values are between 6 and 12 bins.

 The pixels_per_cell parameter specifies the cell size over which each gradient histogram is computed.
-This paramater is passed as a 2-tuple so you could have different cell sizes in x and y, but cells are commonly chosen to be square.
+This paramater is passed as a 2-tuple so we could have different cell sizes in x and y, but cells are commonly chosen to be square.

 The cells_per_block parameter is also passed as a 2-tuple, and specifies the local area over which the histogram counts in a given cell will be normalized.
-Block normalization is not necessarily required, but generally leads to a more robust feature set.

   ```
   from skimage.feature import hog